Scottc211/Hackthon/README.md

 # Hackthon

-Now we hav a description
+Now we have a description

+PACMAN emulator